Updated: Jul 25

 The most obvious and common advice, first: Increased fiber and hydration to reduced straining during bowel movements + squatty potty.

 The best trick we have, second: The Lowly Potato---- yes, really!
 A thin slice of a russet or any white potato applied directly to the pile gives instant and alarming relief.
+If the thin slice isn't feeling so comfy, you can grate the potato and then apply like a pack.
 You will be amazed, promise.

 Donut pillow for your bum while nursing and attempt to master side-lying to reduce amount of time sitting.
 Lying down after a bowel movement can be helpful too, especially if you were hiding out in there reading our blog for a little too long.